mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-azure-cloud-provider/index.md

 az role assignment cerate --assignee YOUR_USER_LOGIN --role "User Access Administrator"
 ```

-Find the `SUBSCRIPTION_ID` of your account, named `id` in the output of this command:
+Determine the `SUBSCRIPTION_ID` of your account, named `id` in the output of the following command:

 ```
 az account show